chicagozer/rtdb/README.md

 [http://localhost:9001/demo/parcels](http://localhost:9001/demo/parcels)

-Each demo registers an EventSource and documents are added through the REST API.
+These two demos utilize Server Sent Events and register an EventSource.
+Documents are added through the REST API.

+The "Apples" demo provides a simple front end for adding new documents and viewing the aggregations.
+It is more interesting when running simultaneously on multiple browsers.

+The "Parcels" demo uses a small sample of public domain property tax parcel data and inserts documents repeatedly to provide a constantly updating aggregation.
+The parcels demo is initiated by cfs/parcels.js.
+Remove or move this file in a production environment.

-## Websocket Demo
+## Websocket Demos

-In addition, there are examples using Websocket support.
+In addition, these samples have been provided using Websocket support.

 [http://localhost:9001/demo/applesws](http://localhost:9001/demo/applesws)